ssumanss/ssumanss.github.io-backup/_posts/2016-11-25-watching-files-in-python.md

 tags: Python
 category: Python
 slug: watching-files-in-python
-summary: Often in development we want to activate a set of commands when a file system of project folder changes.
+excerpt: Often in development we want to activate a set of commands when a file system of project folder changes.
 ---

 Often in development we want to activate a set of commands when a file system.
 We can use a python library `watchdog` for this.